 Homemade soup is one of my favorite meals to make, and I hope you enjoy this quick rotisserie chicken noodle soup as much as my family does.

-P.S.
-Check out our post Easy 30-Minute Dinner Ideas if you’re looking for more quick recipes!
+Check out 40 Easy 30-Minute Dinner Ideas for more quick recipes!

 - ⅓ yellow onion